helium/HIP/0000-designate-mobile-network-onboarding-fees-and-device-definition.md

 ## Motivation
 [HIP-51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md#omni-protocol-poc-incentive-model) specifies the DAO Utility Score, which determines the distribution of HNT between all Helium subDAOs.
 The Hotspots of each subDAO count towards its Utility Score based on the onboarding fee set by that subDAO.

 However, current MOBILE Hotspots, such as Freedomfi and Bobcat 500, contain both an IOT Hotspot and a MOBILE Hotspot.
 While HIP-53 specifies that MOBILE Hotspots should burn a $40 onboarding fee, just like IOT Hotspots, the existing implementation only onboarded the IOT network component.
 All active MOBILE Hotspots have been onboarded to the IOT network, but no separate onboarding process for the MOBILE network was ever implemented.
-As a result, no onboarding fees have yet been burned towards the MOBILE subDAO, which negatively affects the A Score for the MOBILE SubDAO.
+As a result, no onboarding fees have yet been burned towards the MOBILE subDAO, which negatively affects the A Score for the MOBILE subDAO.
 The current A Score within the DAO Utility Score is as followed:

 $A = \text{max}(1, \sqrt[4]{\text{DNP Active Device Count} \times \text{DNP Device Activation Fee}})$